 Whether you’re visiting family for a dinner party or taking a vacation with friends, you will one day need to transport bottles of wine in your car.

-Wine can be very sensitive, especially to high temperatures, so be sure to follow the tips below to ensure your wine is still fit to drink when you arrive at your destination.
+Wine packaging is always a challenge as wine can be very sensitive, especially to high temperatures, so be sure to follow the tips below to ensure your wine is still fit to drink when you arrive at your destination.

 WINE TRANSPORTING TIPS